hpe-dev-incubator/hpe-dev-portal/content/blog/automating-operations-on-dscc-using-ansible-playbooks.md

 * Ansible does not require any programming.
 * Idempotence is offered as a built-in feature of many of the Ansible modules.
 This means the result of performing a task once is the same as performing it multiple times without any intervening actions.

-**Why do we need Ansible playbooks for DSCC?**
+**Why do we need Ansible playbooks for Data Services Cloud Console?**

-Ansible helps the users/admins to automate the deployment of resources and applications without the manual overhead of creating everything from scratch.
+Ansible helps the users/admins automate the deployment of resources and applications without the manual overhead of creating everything from scratch.
 These playbooks can be configured with conditions, variables, and tasks.
 Currently, simple playbooks, like performing CRUD operations on the resources, are available.
 These playbooks can be considered basic building blocks and can be reused to build simple-to-complex use cases.

-**Ansible Modules for DSCC:**
+**Ansible Modules for  Data Services Cloud Console:**

-The following Ansible modules are currently available for DSCC.
-You can make use of the samples given or your own Ansible playbooks.
-Let's look at the Ansible modules available for the DSCC here.
-These modules are currently available in a GitHub repo.
+The following Ansible modules are currently available for Data Services Cloud Console.
+You can use the samples given or customize it -

-*greenlake_audit_events_facts* - Get details of audit events
+*greenlake\_audit\_events\_facts* - Get details of audit events

-*greenlake_host* - Manage host
+*greenlake\_host* - Manage host

-*greenlake_host_facts -* Get details of a host
+*greenlake\_host\_facts -* Get details of a host

-*greenlake_host_group -* Manage host group
+*greenlake\_host\_group -* Manage host group

-*greenlake_host_group_facts -* Get details of a host group
+*greenlake\_host\_group\_facts -* Get details of a host group

-*greenlake_host_initiator_facts -* Get details of a host initiator
+*greenlake\_host\_initiator\_facts -* Get details of a host initiator

-*greenlake_storage_system_facts -* Get details of a storage system
+*greenlake\_storage\_system\_facts -* Get details of a storage system

-*greenlake_volume -* Manage volume
+*greenlake\_volume -* Manage volume

-*greenlake_volume_facts -* Get details of a volume
+*greenlake\_volume\_facts -* Get details of a volume

-*greenlake_volumeset -* Manage volume set
+*greenlake\_volumeset -* Manage volume set

-*greenlake_volumeset_facts -* Get details of a volume set
+*greenlake\_volumeset\_facts -* Get details of a volume set

 **Prerequisites to use these Ansible playbooks:**